-Stress is just our body’s way of responding to changes in our life that we don’t take fond of because it’s more than we can handle at the time or it’s something you don’t like to do or it’s something you don’t know how to do which is a big creator of stress.
+Stress is just our body’s way of responding to changes in our life that we aren’t fond of because it seems more than we can handle at the time or it’s something you don’t like to do or it’s something you don’t know how to do which is a big creator of stress.

 I have experienced my share of stress over the years.
-Between raising 5 kids while my husband was in Afghanistan it got very stressful especially when the kids started having trouble dealing with a lot of worry with their father overseas in a war.
+Between raising 5 kids and working full-time while my husband was in Afghanistan.
+It was very stressful especially when the kids started having trouble dealing with a lot of worry because of their father being overseas in a war.